davidgaspardev/my_currency/README.md

-# my_currency
+# My Currency

-A new Flutter application.
+A flutter application with the aim of practicing.

 ## Getting Started